CHŌ ZETSURIN JIN BERABŌ MAN

 |

-Chō Zetsu Rinjin Berabō Man is a platform/action game by
+Chōzetsu Rinjin Berabō Man is a platform/action game by

 and attack by either extending his arms, legs and neck.

-Extra Energy, Energy Bolts, Extra Life,
+Energy Bolts, Extra Life,

-Invincibility and so forth.
+Invincibility and so forth).
 Berabō Man has

-robot-fish and some stages feature his incredible
+robot-fish and some stages feature this rather unique

 |